Modern Slavery Statement

 Members of the Charterhouse ESG Committee (responsible for overseeing the environmental, social and governance considerations in our operations and business) have overseen the preparation of this slavery and human trafficking statement on behalf of Charterhouse for the Relevant Period.

-Charterhouse was founded in 1934 and has an investment history of more than 80 years in the UK, and more than 40 years in Continental Europe.
-It was one of the pioneers of the UK leveraged buyout industry in the 1980s, and has managed ten investment vehicles to date.
-All our investment activity is conducted through funds comprising limited partnerships whose General Partners are wholly-owned subsidiaries of Charterhouse.
-The main office is in London and we have an office in Paris.
+Charterhouse was founded in 1934 and has an investment history of more than 80 years in the UK, and more than 40 years in continental Europe.
+It was one of the pioneers of the UK leveraged buyout industry in the 1980s and has managed eleven investment vehicles to date.
+All our investment activity is conducted through funds comprising limited partnerships whose General Partners / managing entities are wholly-owned subsidiaries of Charterhouse.
+The Firm is headquartered in London, England with a satellite office in Paris, France and a representative team in China.

 The Group is wholly-owned and controlled by its partners and consists mainly of UK registered entities.
 Several Group entities are authorised and regulated by the UK Financial Conduct Authority.
 The ultimate controlling entity of the Group is Watling Street Capital Partners LLP.

 POLICY ON MODERN SLAVERY AND HUMAN TRAFFICKING

 We have been signatories of the Principles for Responsible Investment since 2013 and our commitment as responsible investors includes taking steps to address and mitigate the risks of any modern slavery or human trafficking in all parts of our business or our supply chains.
 We are committed to acting ethically and with integrity in all our business relationships and we take the opportunity to encourage others to do so.
 We regularly review the systems and controls we have in place to ensure that the risk of modern slavery and human trafficking in our business and supply chains is eliminated to the maximum possible extent.

 MODERN SLAVERY DUE DILIGENCE UNDERTAKEN ACROSS OUR BUSINESS AND SUPPLY CHAINS